 - blender (doesn’t need to be an expensive one, but we use a Vitamix)

 - 2 cups fresh or frozen berries (I use a blend of blueberries and strawberries)

 - freshly squeezed fruit juice (I use the juice of one whole lime, orange, or lemon.
 Lime is our favorite!)

 - 1 cup filtered water (find the water filter we use and love here)

-- natural sweetener of your choice – to taste (I use a tablespoon of pure maple syrup [more if using lemon juice]), but you could also use raw honey or another sweetener of your choice.) (where to buy natural sweeteners)
+- 1 Tbsp pure maple syrup ([more if using lemon juice]), but you could also use raw honey or another sweetener of your choice.)

 Note: Measurements are approximate and may need to be increased or decreased depending on the capacity of your popsicle molds.
 This recipe makes about 2 ½ cups of popsicle mixture.